-stephanie roberts has work featured or forthcoming in numerous periodicals and anthologies, in Canada, the U.S., and Europe, including Arcturus, Atlanta Review, Verse Daily, Quiddity, The Stockholm Review of Literature, Crannóg Magazine (Ireland) Burning House Press (UK), The New Quarterly (Canada), Breakwater Review, Reunion: The Dallas Review, The Maine Review, OCCULUM, Room (Canada), L’Éphémère Review, Writers Resist, and Sky Island Journal, to name several.
+stephanie roberts has work featured or forthcoming in numerous periodicals and anthologies, in Canada, the U.S., and Europe, including Arcturus, Atlanta Review, Verse Daily, Quiddity, Shenandoah, Crannóg Magazine (Ireland) Burning House Press (UK), The New Quarterly (Canada), Reunion: The Dallas Review, The Maine Review, OCCULUM, Room (Canada), L’Éphémère Review, Writers Resist, and Sky Island Journal, to name several.

-A four time Pushcart Prize nominee and a Best of the Net nomination, she was also a manuscript finalist for Two Sylvias Wilder Poetry Prize, the Anomalous Press Open Reading, and the 7th and 9th Eyewear Publishing LTD Fortnight Prize.
+A four time Pushcart Prize nominee and three time Best of the Net nominee, she was also a manuscript finalist for Two Sylvias Wilder Poetry Prize, the Anomalous Press Open Reading, and the 7th and 9th Eyewear Publishing LTD Fortnight Prize.
 She recently won Poem of the Week with Silver Needle Press.

 Born in Central America, stephanie grew up in Brooklyn, NY, attended New York University and graduated with a Bachelor of Science in Marketing.
 For a few years thereafter, she worked in a number of New York City department stores.